 We serve preschool children ages two through five throughout the year.
 Our program provides a balance of child-initiated and teacher directed activities.
 We also offer individual, small, and large group learning opportunities.
 Activities include reading, art, dramatic play, small and gross motor activities, indoor and outdoor play construction, nature exploration, and field trips.

 Language and Literacy

-Our teachers focus on several areas to move language development forward for each student.
+Our teachers focus on several areas of language development.
 We begin by helping students identify the first sound in a word.
 As progress is made, we help them identify and name up to 10 letters.
-It is exciting when students begin to recognize his or her own name and start to write it using letters and shapes that closely resemble letters.
+It is exciting when students begin to recognize his or her own name and are able to start writing it using letters and shapes that closely resemble letters.

-We encourage each student to express a deep curiosity about their surroundings and new objects then encounter.
-Helping them to stay focused for longer periods of time enhances their executive function.
+We encourage each student to express a deep curiosity about their surroundings, especially with regard to new objects then encounter.
+Helping children to stay focused for longer periods of time enhances their executive function.
 Simple activities are practiced until students can complete the tasks themselves.
-Continued practice helps them to control impulses with less adult guidence.
+Continued practice helps them to control impulses with less adult guidance.

 Social and Emotional Development

 Students learn to embrace meaningful interaction with their peers and adults at school.
 They learn to make friends, express their frustrations appropriately, and share their joy on a daily basis.
 We promote positive traits and model respect and kindness throughout the day.